sourcefranke/dice_arithmetic/README.md

 ... you then define both a minimum and a maximum number for the defined range.

 #### Range
-Speaking of range ... analog to primes I could introduce a term for it:
+Speaking of range ... analog to primes I could introduce a term for just using every number within borders:
-> range[ 100 ]
 > range[ 50, 100 ]

 #### Weighted probabilities